pinDeliver/pinDeliver/documentation/definitions.md

 # Definitions
-The table below shows short explanations of basic concepts that are good when learning about pinDeliver.
+The table below shows short explanations of basic concepts that are good when learning more about pinDeliver.

 |Symbol|Definition|Explanation|
 |---------|-----------------------------------------|-----------------|